scbowler/aws-setup-guides/FULL_STACK_DEPLOYMENT.md

 ## Connect to EC2

-All of the instructions in this guide require you do issue commands to your EC2 instance in an SSH session.
+All of the instructions in this guide require you to issue commands to your EC2 instance in an SSH session.

 - On a **Mac OS** or **Linux** computer, open **Terminal**.
 - On a **Windows** computer, open **Git Bash**.